From this short article you will learn how to merge multiple Excel columns into one without losing data.

 After that right click on any of the selected columns and choose Delete from the context menu:

 Fine, we have merged the names from 2 columns into one!
-Though, it required quite a lot of effort and time :(
+Though, it did require some effort :)

 This way is faster than the previous one, it doesn't require formulas, but it is suitable only for combining adjacent columns and using the same delimiter for all of them.